Albert-Gao/micro-aws-lambda/README.md

 });
 ```

+Later on, you can reuse it in other lambdas.

 ### 5. After hooks

 You can add `afterHooks` as well for changing response.
+The middleware in `afterHooks` will receive an additional `response` as the response.

 The following handler will only return `{ message: 'bad user, bye bye' }`
-Every middleware in the `afterHooks` array will receive an additional `response` as the response.

 ```typescript
 import { badRequest } from 'micro-aws-lambda';